nemag06/HotProspects/README.md

 HotProspects

-you can create your and friend's qr-code and mark them
+you can create your client's qr-code and mark them